Excision-Mail/Excision-Mail/README.md

 * Well documented
 AnsiMail tries to follow OpenBSD philosophy of being well documented and explaining all the choices that have been made.
-If it does not have good documentation, then it is still buggy.
+If it does not have good documentation, then it is still buggy,

 ## Architecture Goals